TheEnby/bootloader-unlock-wall-of-shame/brands/onn/README.md

 **This brand is a white label, so you will never know what ODM your device is from, so it's best to check bootloader unlocking yourself.**

-# GPL

-ONN violates GPL and does not release kernel sources so non OEM provided Android distributions don't commonly get built on Onn tablets.
+ONN also violates GPL and does not release kernel sources so non OEM provided Android distributions don't commonly get built on ONN tablets.
 GSIs still tend to work from reports.